Samuelmariappan/EX-05_CNS/README.md

-# EX-05_CNS
+## EX-

 # DEFEATING MALWARE - BUILDING TROJANS
-# DATE : 25/04/24
+# DATE :

-# AIM:
+## AIM:
  To build a Trojan and know the harmness of the trojan malwares in a computer system.

-# PROCEDURE:
+## PROCEDURE:
+Step 1:

-1. Create a simple trojan by using Windows Batch File (.bat)
+Create a simple trojan by using Windows Batch File (.bat)

+Step 2:

-2. Type these below code in notepad and save it as Trojan.bat
+Type these below code in notepad and save it as Trojan.bat

+Step 3:

-3. Double click on Trojan.bat file.
+Double click on Trojan.bat file.

+Step 4:

-4. When the trojan code executes, it will open MS-Paint, Notepad, Command Prompt, Explorer, etc., infinitely.
+When the trojan code executes, it will open MS-Paint, Notepad, Command Prompt, Explorer, etc., infinitely.

+Step 5:

-5. Restart the computer to stop the execution of this trojan.
+Restart the computer to stop the execution of this trojan.

-# TROJAN:
+## TROJAN:
   In computing, a Trojan horse,or trojan, is any malware which misleads users of its true intent.
   Trojans are generally spread by some form of social engineering, for example where a